 - a.
-TETRIX (W39057, formally 739023) 12 VDC battery pack - b.
-Modern Robotics/MATRIX (14-0014) 12 VDC battery pack - c.
-REV Robotics (REV-31-1302) 12 VDC Slim Battery pack
+TETRIX (W39057, formally 739023) 12V DC battery pack - b.
+Modern Robotics/MATRIX (14-0014) 12V DC battery pack - c.
+REV Robotics (REV-31-1302) 12V DC Slim Battery pack

-Note: There are similar looking batteries available from multiple sources but the ONLY legal batteries are those listed above.
+Note: There are similar looking batteries available from multiple sources, but the ONLY legal batteries are those listed above.

-<RE04> Fuses - Where present, fuses must not be replaced with fuses of higher rating than originally installed or according to manufacturer's specifications; fuses may not be shorted out.
-Fuses must not exceed the rating of those closer to the battery; if necessary, a fuse may be replaced with a smaller rating.
-Fuses must be single use only, self-resetting fuses (breakers) are not allowed.
+<RE04> Fuses - must not be replaced with fuses of higher rating than originally installed or according to manufacturer's specifications; fuses may not be shorted out.
+Fuses must not exceed the rating of those closer to the battery.
+If necessary, a fuse may be replaced with a smaller rating.
+Replaceable fuses must be single use only; self-resetting fuses (breakers) are not allowed.